 With GDPR and many other concerns about privacy and transparency, we will definitely see designers learning more about privacy and ethics.
 If before we had to learn new tools, now Value Sensitive Design (VSD) will become a must-have skill for UX designers around the globe.
 So if your country still doesn’t have any type of regulations, it doesn’t matter.
 Everyone should know about it and we might see more courses and certifications in that area as well.
 Keep updated!

-The rise of the gestural interfaces
+The rise (and establishment) of the gestural interfaces

 Well, with so many things going on in the realms of Mixed Reality, interfaces will become each time more “invisible”.
 That is, we will start moving away from the Desktop metaphor for particular tasks and will embrace other types of elements.
 If we adopted touchscreens as one type of interaction, what else could emerge?
 Look at gestures!
 Interfaces will be more than visual cues; they will embed interactions.
 And perhaps interactions that we are still going to learn.
 Imagine that we could learn those interactions from “dance”?
 Okay, that might sound a bit tiring, but why not?
 This also implies that a lot of studies on haptics will also emerge.